chipsalliance/Caliptra/SECURITY.md

 1. If a member stops adhering to these criteria after joining the list then the member will be unsubscribed.

-If you believe your company meets the criteria to be eligible to receive vulnerability alerts, please fill out the form at: **TODO insert link** Product
-Creators Vulnerability Alert Registry.

-## Security issue management
+## Security incident management process

 Issues within this bug tracking system will transition through a number of states according to this diagram: